 Satan’s Power and Rank

 Satan was of the highest rank of all angels created; greater in power and rank than Michael and Gabriel.
 But Satan’s pride caused his downfall and he managed to convince about 1/3 of the angels to rebel with him and these rebellious angels became demons.
 This is explained in Revelation where “…another sign appeared in heaven: and behold, a great red dragon having seven heads and ten horns, and on his heads were seven diadems.
 And his tail swept away a third of the stars of heaven, and threw them to the earth” (Rev. 12:3-4).
 They too are powerful but not as powerful as Satan or as Michael or Gabriel.
 Satan also convinced Eve to take from the tree of the Knowledge of Good and Evil.
-Regardless of what you have read or heard, it was not an apple nor was it even mentioned that it was fruit.
+Regardless of what you have read or heard, it was not an apple.
 We really don’t know what it was on that tree but the fact is Eve and her husband Adam disobeyed God and were cast out of the Garden of Eden, just like Satan was cast out of heaven.

 What Satan and Demons Look Like